PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

     // ... existing fields ...

     // DefaultNetworkPolicy enables or disables the default network policy for cert-manager components.
-    // When set to "enabled", the operator will create default network policies to secure
+    // When set to "true", the operator will create default network policies to secure
     // communication between cert-manager controller, webhook, and cainjector components.
-    // When set to "disabled" or empty, no default network policies are created.
+    // When set to "false" or empty, no default network policies are created.
-    // Valid values are: "enabled", "disabled", or empty (default: disabled).
+    // Valid values are: "true", "false", or empty (default: false).
     //
+	// This field is provided for backwards compatibility to avoid disrupting existing deployments
+	// that have followed the upgrade path without network policies.
+In a future release, this field
+	// will be deprecated and network policies will be created by default for enhanced security.
+	// Users are encouraged to enable this field and define appropriate NetworkPolicies to prepare
+	// for the future default behavior and to improve their security posture.
+	//
     // +kubebuilder:validation:Optional
-    // +kubebuilder:validation:Enum=enabled;disabled
+    // +kubebuilder:validation:Enum=true;false
     // +optional
     DefaultNetworkPolicy string `json:"defaultNetworkPolicy,omitempty"`

-    // NetworkPolicy specifies the network policy configuration to be applied to cert-manager
+    // NetworkPolicies specifies the network policy configuration to be applied to cert-manager
-    // pods/operands when DefaultNetworkPolicy is enabled.
+    // pods/operands when DefaultNetworkPolicy is "true".
 By default, enabling network policies
     // creates a deny-all policy that blocks all network traffic to and from cert-manager components.
     // Use this field to provide the necessary network policy rules that allow required traffic
     // for cert-manager to function properly (e.g., API server communication, webhook traffic, etc.).
     //
+    // Each NetworkPolicy in this slice will be created as a separate Kubernetes NetworkPolicy
+    // resource.
+Multiple policies can be defined to organize rules logically (e.g., separate
+    // policies for different types of traffic or different security zones).
+    //
-    // This field is only effective when DefaultNetworkPolicy is set to "enabled".
+    // This field is only effective when DefaultNetworkPolicy is set to "true".
-    // If DefaultNetworkPolicy is enabled but this field is not provided, cert-manager
+    // If DefaultNetworkPolicy is "true" but this field is not provided, cert-manager
     // components will be isolated with deny-all network policies.
-    //

     // +kubebuilder:validation:Optional
     // +optional
-    NetworkPolicy *v1.NetworkPolicy `json:"networkPolicy,omitempty"`
+    NetworkPolicies []*NetworkPolicy `json:"networkPolicies,omitempty"`
+}

+// NetworkPolicy represents a custom network policy configuration for operator-managed components.
+// It includes a name for identification and the network policy rules to be enforced. type NetworkPolicy struct {
+    // Name is a unique identifier for this network policy configuration.
+    // This name will be used as part of the generated NetworkPolicy resource name.
+    // +kubebuilder:validation:Required
+    // +required
+    Name string `json:"name"`

+    // ingress is a list of ingress rules to be applied to the selected pods.
+    // Traffic is allowed to a pod if there are no NetworkPolicies selecting the pod
+    // (and cluster policy otherwise allows the traffic), OR if the traffic source is
+    // the pod's local node, OR if the traffic matches at least one ingress rule
+    // across all of the NetworkPolicy objects whose podSelector matches the pod.
+If
+    // this field is empty then this NetworkPolicy does not allow any traffic (and serves
+    // solely to ensure that the pods it selects are isolated by default)
+    // +optional
+    // +listType=atomic
+    Ingress []networkingv1.NetworkPolicyIngressRule `json:"ingress,omitempty" protobuf:"bytes,2,rep,name=ingress"`

+    // egress is a list of egress rules to be applied to the selected pods.
+Outgoing traffic
+    // is allowed if there are no NetworkPolicies selecting the pod (and cluster policy
+    // otherwise allows the traffic), OR if the traffic matches at least one egress rule
+    // across all of the NetworkPolicy objects whose podSelector matches the pod.
+If
+    // this field is empty then this NetworkPolicy limits all outgoing traffic (and serves
+    // solely to ensure that the pods it selects are isolated by default).
+    // This field is beta-level in 1.8
+    // +optional
+    // +listType=atomic
+    Egress []networkingv1.NetworkPolicyEgressRule `json:"egress,omitempty" protobuf:"bytes,3,rep,name=egress"`

+    // policyTypes is a list of rule types that the NetworkPolicy relates to.
+    // Valid options are ["Ingress"], ["Egress"], or ["Ingress", "Egress"].
+    // If this field is not specified, it will default based on the existence of ingress or egress rules;
+    // policies that contain an egress section are assumed to affect egress, and all policies
+    // (whether or not they contain an ingress section) are assumed to affect ingress.
+    // If you want to write an egress-only policy, you must explicitly specify policyTypes [ "Egress" ].
+    // Likewise, if you want to write a policy that specifies that no egress is allowed,
+    // you must specify a policyTypes value that include "Egress" (since such a policy would not include
+    // an egress section and would otherwise default to just [ "Ingress" ]).
+    // This field is beta-level in 1.8
+    // +optional
+    // +listType=atomic
+    PolicyTypes []networkingv1.PolicyType `json:"policyTypes,omitempty" protobuf:"bytes,4,rep,name=policyTypes,casttype=PolicyType"`
 }
 ```